Date: Jan. 5, 2012

 Clive L. Dym, M. Mack Gilkeson, and J. Richard Phillips will receive the Bernard M. Gordon Prize — a $500,000 award issued annually that recognizes innovation in engineering and technology education — “for creating and disseminating innovations in undergraduate engineering design education to develop engineering leaders.”
 Half of each Gordon prize is awarded to the winner's institution to support the continued development, refinement, and dissemination of the recognized innovation.

 “The engineers we are honoring have created windows through which people are learning about and shaping our world,” said NAE President Charles M. Vest.
 “The LCD is the human interface with much of today’s technology and information.
-Harvey Mudd College’s innovative teaching program is showing future leaders how to use engineering skills for the benefit of humankind.”

 The Charles Stark Draper Prize